 - Community engagement: Donations or volunteering in the community you service

-An honest business aligns with an ‘innocent’ brand personality.
+An honest business aligns with an ‘innocent’ brand personality trait.
 Most companies could benefit from appearing authentic, honest, and transparent to their customers, regardless of their industry.
+This outlook helps with brand positioning within competitive industries that attract certain demographics.

 Despite being a highly desired brand characteristic, consumers don’t inherently trust brands.
 For instance, 36% of social media users believe brands regularly post clickbait or misleading content.
 Even more consumers aren’t at all interested in branded content.

 Companies have turned to humanizing their offerings to attain the ‘honest’ brand characteristic.
-Tactics such as posting user-generated content or telling customer stories can make your brand appear more honest to prospective customers.
+Tactics such as posting user-generated content with unique visuals or telling customer stories can make your brand appear more honest to prospective customers.

 If your brand is truth-seeking, it most likely fits with the ‘sage’ brand personality.
 Across all markets, brands that appear intelligent and offer services driven by accurate information are sure to resonate well with customers.

-In maintaining a truth-seeking status, companies can separate themselves from their competitors by showcasing themselves as the most learned in their fields.
+In maintaining a truth-seeking status, companies can separate themselves from their competitors by showcasing themselves (their “brand awareness”) as the most learned in their fields.
 Putting information and the constant goal of improving upon accrued expertise can help a brand achieve this identity.

-Brand managers must ensure that aligning with this personality doesn’t come at the expense of warmth.
+Brand managers and even business owners must ensure that aligning with this personality doesn’t come at the expense of warmth.
 Brands that come off as fact-oriented may also inadvertently distance themselves from their consumer base as aloof.

 A brand that exhibits bravery would be considered an ‘outlaw’ brand.
 This brand personality refers to companies that challenge the norms of their industry as a means of liberating customers from the limitations set forth by the generally accepted way of conducting business.